Skip to content

 Instructions

-• Beat the butter on medium speed for 1 minute.
+• In the bowl of a stand mixer fitted with a paddle attachment, beat the butter on medium speed 1 minute.
 You don't want the butter to be too soft.
 I usually just set it out for 10 minutes beforehand.
-Then mix in 3/4 cup powdered sugar and beat until smooth and creamy.
+Mix in 3/4 cup powdered sugar and beat until smooth and creamy.

-• Then mix in the vanilla.
+• Mix in the vanilla.
 Scrape down the sides.
 Add the flour and mix on low speed just until combined.
-Then add the chopped pecans and mix until combined.
+Mix in the pecans until combined.

-• Place the remaining 3/4 cup powdered sugar in a bowl.
-Then roll the cookies while they are still warm into the powdered sugar.
-Then place on a cooling rack and allow to cool completely.
+• Place about 3/4 cup powdered sugar in a bowl.
+Roll the warm cookies in the powdered sugar, being sure to coat all sides.
+Place on a cooling rack to cool completely.
 Once cooled, roll again or use a sifter to sift the remainder of the powdered sugar over top.

 Notes